gregor-nelson/motorwise.io/README.md

-**MotCheck-UK is a comprehensive vehicle analysis platform providing MOT history, DVLA data, and insightful vehicle diagnostics for UK vehicles.**
+**MotCheck-UK is a vehicle analysis platform providing MOT history, DVLA data, and insightful vehicle diagnostics for UK vehicles.**

 This platform leverages a microservice architecture with a React frontend and multiple specialized Python/FastAPI backend services to deliver timely and accurate vehicle information.
 ---